intel-lab-lkp/linux/Documentation/gpu/msm-crash-dump.rst

 bo
 	List of buffers from the hanging submission if available.
-	Each buffer object will have a uinque iova.
+	Each buffer object will have a unique iova.

 	iova
 		GPU address of the buffer object.